Nom-nom-hub/arc-kit/templates/commands/define.md

 - Focus on **WHAT** users need and **WHY**.
 - Avoid HOW to implement (no tech stack, APIs, code structure).
 - Written for business stakeholders, not developers.
-- Emphasize **adaptation capabilities** and **context awareness**.
-- DO NOT create any checklists that are embedded in the spec.
-That will be a separate command.
+- Focus on **clear requirements** and **measurable outcomes**.
+- **CRITICAL**: Always consider **how requirements might evolve** and **how the feature might change** over time.

 ### Section Requirements

 - **Mandatory sections**: Must be completed for every feature
-- **Adaptive sections**: Include only when relevant to adaptation
 - When a section doesn't apply, remove it entirely (don't leave as "N/A")

-### For Adaptive AI Generation
+### For AI Generation

 When creating this adaptive spec from a user prompt:

-1. **Make informed guesses**: Use context, industry standards, and common patterns to fill gaps
+1. **Make informed guesses**: Use context, industry standards, and adaptive patterns to fill gaps
-2. **Document assumptions**: Record reasonable defaults in the Assumptions section
+2. **Document assumptions**: Record reasonable defaults in the Assumptions section with adaptability considerations
 3. **Limit clarifications**: Maximum 3 [NEEDS CLARIFICATION] markers - use only for critical decisions that:
-   - Significantly impact feature scope or user experience
+   - Significantly impact feature scope, adaptability, or user experience
-   - Have multiple reasonable interpretations with different implications
+   - Have multiple reasonable interpretations with different implications for evolution
-   - Lack any reasonable default
+   - Lack any reasonable default that supports adaptability
-4. **Prioritize clarifications**: scope > security/privacy > user experience > technical details
+4. **Prioritize clarifications**: adaptability > scope > security/privacy > user experience > technical details
-5. **Think like a tester**: Every vague requirement should fail the "testable and unambiguous" checklist item
+5. **Think like a tester AND an evolution strategist**: Every vague requirement should fail the "testable and unambiguous" checklist item, and every feature should be considered for how it might need to change
-6. **Think like an adapter**: Consider how requirements might evolve with context changes

 ### Success Criteria Guidelines

-Adaptive success criteria must be:
+Success criteria must be:

 1. **Measurable**: Include specific metrics (time, percentage, count, rate)
 2. **Technology-agnostic**: No mention of frameworks, languages, databases, or tools
 3. **User-focused**: Describe outcomes from user/business perspective, not system internals
 4. **Verifiable**: Can be tested/validated without knowing implementation details
-5. **Adaptable**: Capable of evolving with changing requirements
-6. **Context-aware**: Sensitive to environmental changes
+5. **Adaptive**: Consider how success metrics might change as requirements evolve

 **Good examples**:

-- "Users can complete checkout in under 3 minutes (with adaptation for high-traffic periods)"
+- "Users can complete checkout in under 3 minutes (today), with system designed to maintain performance as transaction volume increases by 300%"
-- "System supports 10,000 concurrent users (adapting to 15,000 during peak)"
+- "System supports 10,000 concurrent users initially, with architecture designed to scale to 100,000 with minimal configuration changes"
-- "Users see relevant results with 95% accuracy in normal conditions and 85% in unusual contexts"
+- "Users see relevant results with 95% accuracy (current), with system designed to adapt to new user preferences over time"
-- "Task completion rate improves by 40% (with adaptation to user behavior changes)"
+- "Task completion rate is 85%, with system designed to improve through A/B testing and user feedback integration"

-### Adaptation Mechanisms

-When creating adaptive specifications, consider:

-1. **Adaptation triggers**: What conditions cause the system to adapt?
-2. **Context detection**: How does the system recognize different contexts?
+**Adaptive considerations** (always include these thoughts):

-3. **Evolution pathways**: How do requirements evolve over time?
+- How might success measures change over time?
-4. **Feedback loops**: How does the system learn from user interactions?
-5. **Fallback behaviors**: What happens when adaptation fails?
+- What constitutes success when the feature adapts to new requirements?
+- How will the feature perform when scaled or modified?
+- What are the long-term maintainability metrics?